workspace-utils

 Package.json Scripts

-Add these to your root package.json
+Add these to your root package.json for convenient shortcuts:

 {